inspetor/slate/source/index.html.md

 # Models

-The Inspetor Library provides a set of classes (*e.g. models*) that are used to help you collect the information that we need.
+The Inspetor Library provides a set of classes that are used to structure the information required by our fraud prevention platform.

-To get new instances of which model we suggest that you use the pre-built "gets" that are available in the InspetorClient class.
-They are an easy way to have access to every model without having to import every class.
+In our current PHP implementation, we suggest using the pre-built `get` accessor methods that are available in the InspetorClient class to get an instance of a given class.
+Thus you can access every model without having to import every class.

-All the models have some optional properties, but it's important that you try to send us as much information as you can.
-Since this helps our machine learning models make better decisions.

 <aside class="notice">
-You can find language specific details <a href="#language-specific">here</a>.
+Most models have some optional properties, but it's important that you try to send us as much information as you can.
+The more information our models have to work with, the better your results will be.
 </aside>

 ## Account

-The Account Model will contain information about an user.
+Information about a user's account.

 ### Properties